tinko26/ao/docs/environment/heap.md

 ## Initialization

-A heap node can be initialized by clearing all its members.
+A heap node can be initialized by clearing all of its members.

 ```c
 ao_heap_node_t * n;